HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 ### Bellman equations

-These allow us to express a state-value or action-value in terms of their successors.
+These equations allow us to express a state-value or action-value recursively, in terms of their successors.

+$G_t$ is the return following time $t$.

 ![wk3-state-value-bellman-eq.png](wk3-state-value-bellman-eq.png)

 We can use the recursive definition as neither $\pi$ nor $p$ depend on time.

-The magic of value functions is that they can be used as a stand-in for the average of an infinite number of possible futures.
+The magic of value functions is that they represent the average of an infinite number of possible futures (following the policy).

 ![wk3-action-value-bellman-eq.png](wk3-action-value-bellman-eq.png)